Freeongoo/java-merge-object/readme.md

 ## Problem

-Often there is the task of merging the fields of two objects of the same class.
+Often there is the task of sum the numeric fields of two objects of the same class.

 As a rule, this problem is solved as follows: